 Each befriending relationship is different – we will try to make sure that each service user has a befriender with whom they have a shared interest.
 They will provide friendly conversation and companionship on a regular basis over a long period of time.
 All volunteers with Befriending Monaghan are Garda vetted and reference checked, for the protection of our service users.

 Anyone living in Co.
-Monaghan who is over the age of 60 and would benefit from some company.
-In 2018 it is available for people living in the Monaghan Town area only, but we hope to expand in 2019.
+Monaghan who is over the age of 60 and who would benefit from some company.

-Befriending Monaghan is run by Monaghan Integrated Development CLG (MID), the local development company for Co.
+Befriending Monaghan is run by Monaghan Volunteer Centre, part of Monaghan Integrated Development CLG (MID), the local development company for Co.
 Monaghan.
 You can find out more about MID HERE

-Befriending is a regular, one-to-one service where a volunteer visits an older person in their own home, usually once a week.
+Befriending is a regular, one-to-one service where a volunteer visits an older person in their own home or phones them, usually once a week.

-The volunteer can provide you with company, enjoy a cup of tea and a chat or maybe play a card game or watch a TV show with you.
+The volunteer can provide you with company and a chat.
+If you have face-to-face visits he or she can also enjoy a cup of tea or maybe play a card game or watch a TV show with you.
 We will try to find someone with similar interests to you, whether it is sports or soaps!